PostHog/posthog.com/contents/blog/gdpr-compliant-analytics.md

 featuredImageType: standard
 categories: ["Guides", "Privacy", "Product analytics"]
 ---
-If you have users in Europe it's important to understand the implications of handling their data privately and securely.
+If you have users in Europe it's, important to understand the implications of handling their data privately and securely.
 PostHog doesn't see any of your data and can be self-hosted on your existing infrastructure, making it one of the most GDPR-compliant product analytics platforms available.

-In this article I'll explain what GDPR is, what data must be protected and what your options are for GDPR-compliant analytics - or you can [get started with PostHog today](https://posthog.com/pricing).
+This guide explains what GDPR is, what data must be protected and what your options are for GDPR-compliant analytics.

 ## What is GDPR?